comi91262/markdown-rs/README.md

 * GitHub Flavored Markdown Spec (https://github.github.com/gfm/)

 # Done
 Some examples are included in syntax elements in GFM.

-Below is the result of the example test.
+The number attached to that syntax element below is the number that tested that example.

 ## Blocks
 * Tabs (3/11)
 * Thematic breaks (13/19)